 Acute myeloid leukemia (AML) is the most common type of acute leukemia in adults.
-In AML, the bone marrow makes abnormal myeloblasts (a type of white blood cell).
-These abnormal cells are called leukemia cells, or blasts.
+In AML, the bone marrow makes abnormal red blood cells, platelets, or myeloblasts (a type of immature white blood cell).
+These abnormal cells are called “blasts” and are the leukemia cells.
+These cells divide quickly, leaving less room for healthy cells to develop, and also cause the disease to spread fast.
+Acute leukemia is monitored by measuring the number of blasts in the bone marrow.

 IMPORTANT SAFETY INFORMATION